cloudxabide/devops/aws_cli.md

 I am concluding that while you can specify specific profiles several different ways (ENV Variable, configuration files, within a script itself) I believe it makes sense to define your configuration using files, and then reference those files.
 My view may potentially change on this.

+Also, this explanation is predicated on the idea that you have already created several different IAM user accounts (different Organizations, different Roles, etc...)

 ## Create a "credentials" file (~/.aws/credentials)
 \# aws configure